UFO Investigations: The Science And The Will To Believe

 It is no wonder that the military and the general public are interested.
 After all, if, indeed, alien beings not only exist but came here to visit us, we better know their intentions, whether pacific or invasive.
 No kidding.
 But most people add another dimension to the whole question: We want to know if we are alone in the galaxy or if we have company out there, something we've discussed here.
 Either option would be deeply transforming for society as a whole.

 Scientists would also love to know.
 The possibility of extraterrestrial life is one of the central questions of our time, one that we are closer than ever to answering, given our progress in discovering potentially habitable exoplanets.
 However, precisely due to its importance, we must have great care as we analyze videos or narratives of supposed encounters with extraterrestrial spacecraft.
-After all, it is easy to let our desire to believe in something cloud our judgement.
+After all, it is easy to let our desire to believe in something cloud our judgment.
 As fans of the X-Files remember, the poster on agent Fox Mulder's office said, under a photo of a flying saucer, "I Want to Believe."

-That's why people must see scientists not as boring people that want to destroy their dreams with rational arguments, but as people who really want to know the truth without being fooled by a deeply ingrained belief.
+That's why people must see scientists not as boring people who want to destroy their dreams with rational arguments, but as people who really want to know the truth without being fooled by a deeply ingrained belief.
 Science's methodology, although not perfect, is the best antidote we have to a very human propensity: to turn something we want to believe in into a reality.

-The fact is that, up to now, we have no convincing evidence whatsoever that ETs have been here, piloting their super-advanced spacecraft.
+The fact is that, up to now, we have no convincing evidence whatsoever that ETs have been here, piloting their superadvanced spacecraft.
 To the many biochemical barriers for life to take hold on a planet and to persist until it might become intelligent to the point of developing technologies capable of interstellar travel, we must add the improbable fact that they found us and decided to come all the way here.
 Given the possible explanations for the sightings — from atmospheric and cosmic phenomena to an ordinary aircraft or a secret one reflecting sunlight at odd angles — the best are surely not alien spacecraft.

 This rational argument doesn't take away from the fascination we all have with UFOs.
 We must keep looking and taking reports seriously.
 After all — if we don't look, we won't find.
 However, we want to be sure that what we see is real, and not the fruit of our will to believe.